videoDAC/android/APK/Variables/index.md

 # Setting Key Variables

-* App name (e.g. Görli TV)
+* App name (e.g. Acme TV)
 * Pay-to address
-* Network, from rinkeby, gorli, ropsten, kovan, mainnet, or a    custom RPC URL
+* Network, from rinkeby, goerli, ropsten, kovan, mainnet, or a    custom RPC URL
 * price-per-minute in network's native ETH

 You have imported the App and you are at the following screen where these variables can be set: